Time: Every Wednesday at 7:00pm.

 Photo: at Sing Ong Tai Chi instructors camp (2008) – Valera Koltsov, Master Yek Sing Ong, Master Michael Yek.

-I joined Sing Ong Tai Chi (Yek family school) in 1999 under Michael Yek’s tutelage.
-I remained with the school for 12 years, learning from Michael Yek, his father Yek Sing Ong and their senior students.
-In 2005 I opened Sing Ong Tai Chi branches in St Heliers and Ponsonby and ran them for over six years.
-In 2012 I founded Laingholm 11 and began teaching and exploring Tai Chi independently.
-I have many years of learning ahead of me and feel grateful for the good foundation given to me by my teachers.
+Valera joined Sing Ong Tai Chi (Yek family school) in 1999 under Michael Yek’s tutelage and remained with the school for 12 years, doing thousands of hours of training and learning from Michael Yek, his father Yek Sing Ong and their senior students.
+In 2005 Valera opened Sing Ong Tai Chi branches in St Heliers and Ponsonby and ran them for over six years.
+In 2012 he founded Laingholm Eleven and began teaching and exploring Tai Chi independently.
+Valera feels that he has many years of learning ahead of him and feels grateful for the good foundation given to him by his teachers.